• Best BG3 Shadowheart Build with Light Domain Cleric

 BG3 Shadowheart Light Domain Cleric

-Here we will look at the BG3 Shadowheart Build’s status at Level 1, before we begin levelling up.
+Here, we will look at the BG3 Shadowheart Build’s status at Level 1, before we begin leveling up.
 This is how the build should look immediately after doing the respec to Light Domain.

 Race: High Half-Elf